How to Clean a Natural Stone Shower

 Some brands of no-scrub tile cleaners say you must spray your shower daily for the best clean.
 Who has the time?
 Spray Wet & Forget Shower just once a week to keep your natural stone* shower clean.

-Plus, the high-efficiency trigger sprayer makes applying Wet & Forget Shower to your shower fast and easy – you’ll be done in no time.
+Plus, the high-efficiency trigger sprayer makes applying Wet & Forget Shower to your shower fast and easy.

 *Do not use Wet & Forget Shower on natural marble surfaces.